 - 1. The Boston Landmarks Commission recommends that work proposed to original or later contributing windows be executed with the guidance of a professional building materials conservator or architect with experience with the specific window type. - 2.
 The original or later contributing window design and arrangement of window openings shall be retained. - 3.
-Enlarging or reducing window openings for the purpose of fitting stock (larger or smaller) window sash or air conditioners shall not be allowed. - 4.
-Removal of window sash and the installation of permanent fixed panels to accommodate air conditioners shall not be allowed. - 5.
-Original or later contributing window elements, features (functional and decorative), details and ornamentation shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods.
+Enlarging or reducing window openings for the purpose of fitting stock (larger or smaller) window sash or air conditioners shall not be allowed.

-- 6. Deteriorated or missing window elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 7.
+- 4. Removal of window sash and the installation of permanent fixed panels to accommodate air conditioners shall not be allowed. - 5.
+Original or later contributing window elements, features (functional and decorative), details and ornamentation shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods. - 6.
+Deteriorated or missing window elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation.
+If the same material is not technically or economically feasible, then compatible substitute materials may be considered. - 7.
 When replacement is necessary, it should be based on physical or documentary evidence. - 8.
-Aluminum, vinyl, metal clad or vinyl clad replacement sash shall not be allowed. - 9.
-Replacement sash shall be wooden sash matching the historic configuration. - 10.
+Alternative materials such as aluminum and metal clad replacement sash will be reviewed on a case-by-case basis - 9.
+Replacement sash shall match the historic configuration. - 10.
 Tinted or reflective-coated glass shall not be allowed. - 11.
-Metal or vinyl panning of the wood frame and molding shall not be allowed. - 12.
+Metal panning of the wood frame and molding is discouraged but will be reviewed on a case-by-case basis. - 12.
 Exterior combination storm windows shall have a narrow perimeter framing that does not obscure the glazing of the primary window.
 In addition, the meeting rail of the combination storm window shall align with that of the primary window. - 13.
 Storm window sashes and frames shall have a painted finish that matches the primary window sash and frame color. - 14.
 Clear or mill finished aluminum frames shall not be allowed. - 15.
 Window frames and sashes should be of a color based on paint seriation studies.
 If an adequate record does not exist repainting shall be done with colors that are appropriate to the style and period of the building. - 16.
 The Boston Landmarks Commission encourages removal of modern sashes and restoration of original window openings and windows as documentary evidence indicates.